IlAnP7L24/ros2-docker/README.md

 # ros2-docker

 ## 1. Overview
-This project is unofficial project.
+This project is an unofficial project.
+This specific fork from the [original](https://github.com/masato-ka/ros2-docker) is a version for ROS2 Humble.
-You can develop ros2 application without native ros2 environment.
-This is support script for easily ros2 with docker development.
+You can develop a ros2 application without anu native ros2 environment.
+This is a support script for easily ROS2+Docker development.

 ![demo](contents/ros2-docker-demo.gif)